nbetts2020/MoE-Asset-Pricing/README.md

 ## Key Features

-**Sparse Mixture-of-Experts (MoE) Architecture**: An architecture in which $k$ experts are divvied up to solve a task, a popular technique as of recent, boasting similar performance yet less compute compared to their monolithic counterparts.
+**Sparse Mixture-of-Experts (MoE) Architecture**[^1]: An architecture in which $k$ experts are divvied up to solve a task, a popular technique as of recent, boasting similar performance yet less compute compared to their monolithic counterparts.
 To illustrate why this might be useful, let's think about the case of next token prediction.
 When handing the prompt “Tell me about President Eisenhower’s first inaugural address” to an LLM, little to no activation is present amongst the majority of the model’s neurons.
 In this instance, the model will not activate neurons tailored for subjects that are irrelevant towards the prompt.
 To name a few, neurons focused on technical computing, abstract mathematical theories, and deep scientific concepts, among many others, will stay inactive as their expertise holds, at most, a tangential connection with the prompt.
 This is, quite frankly, extremely inefficient.
 When dealing with a task that's already computationally expensive and faced with a shortage of GPUs, this inefficiency only compounds the issues.
 Thus, MoEs attempt to curtail this inefficiency by creating a number of models that each specialize in a certain task.

 **16k Context Window**: A relatively large context window was chosen to ensure the model has access to as much relevant information as possible.
 For a given input, the current article, along with its metadata (title, publication, author, etc.), are included in the context.
 Additionally, the previous 10 articles related to the stock are provided.
 Building on this further, stock prices from 96 hours, 48 hours, and 24 hours prior to the article's release, as well as the price at the time of the article's release, are included.
 This comprehensive data allows the model to consider both historical articles and market trends when making predictions.

 **Custom Training Pipeline:** Optimized for training on NVIDIA A100 GPUs, employing techniques like mixed precision and gradient checkpointing for efficient resource utilization.

-**FlashAttention 2**: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.
+**FlashAttention 2**[^2][^3]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.

 **Online Learning**: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
 By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Fisher Information Regularization, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.